instadeepai/SKAInnotate/README.md

 1. **Deploy to Cloud Run**:
     - Provide the service name and region.
     - Your web application will be deployed in the container image to Cloud Run.
 Application URL can be found for the cloud run service in cloud Run console.

+As a final step, copy the frontend url after deployment.
+Navigate to Google OAuth 2.0; APIs & Services > Credentials In Authorized JavaScript Origins, paste the frontend url to receive requests.

 ## Web Hosted Application for Data Annotation